broadinstitute/warp/website/docs/Pipelines/PairedTag_Pipeline/README.md

 ## Feedback

-Please help us make our tools better by contacting the [WARP Pipelines Team](mailto:warp-pipelines-help@broadinstitute.org) for pipeline-related suggestions or questions.
+Please help us make our tools better by [filing an issue in WARP](https://github.com/broadinstitute/warp/issues); we welcome pipeline-related suggestions or questions.